 Any other favorite Halloween picture books I missed?
 I’d love to hear (and then will immediately put them on hold).

-If you liked this list of Best Halloween Books for Kids, you might like these posts too:
+If you liked this list of Halloween children’s Books, you might like these posts too:

 - Fantastic Halloween chapter books